rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

-As we’re defining this function, we don’t know the concrete values that will be passed into this function, so we don’t know whether the `if` case or the `else` case will execute.
+As we’re defining this function, we don’t know the concrete values that will be passed into this function, so we don’t know whether the `if` case or the `else` case will executed.
 We also don’t know the concrete lifetimes of the references that will be passed in, so we can’t look at the scopes like we did in Listings 10-19 and 10-20 in order to determine that the reference we return will always be valid.
 The borrow checker can’t determine this either, because it doesn’t